-2 021 St rategic Objectives: Col On 8 M Del Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration > The 2017 collection system project rehabilitated 2.2% of the system.
+Complete On Track Watch Delayed 2 021 S t trategic Objectives: ů ő M Ď Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration < The 2017 collection system project rehabilitated 2.2% of the system.
 The 2018 project rehabilitated 2.5%.
 The 2019 project rehabilitated 2.3%.
 The 2020 project (in construction) is planned to rehabilitate 2.0%.
 The 2021 project (in construction) is planned to rehabilitate 1.6%.
 In 2021, 1.3 miles (0.4%) of the 66-inch trunk main will be rehabilitated bringing the 2021 total to 2.0%.
-1B Continue to Implement an Asset Management program < Implementation of the asset management activities continued in Quarter 4.
-1C Construct the Browns Valley and the West Napa Pump Station projects < Construction continued in Quarter 4.
-1D Update the Treatment Plant Master Plan < The Treatment Plant Master Plan continued during Quarter 4.
-1E Study whether to implement a Private Lateral Program < Flow monitoring is scheduled for Winter 21/22 for a recently constructed pilot project and to evaluate future pilot project locations.
-1F Rehabilitate the 66-inch trunk main ~ Construction of the downstream portion of the pipeline continued during Quarter 4.
+1B Continue to Implement an Asset Management program ~ Implementation of the asset management activities continued in Quarter 1.
+1C Construct the Browns Valley and the West Napa Pump Station projects ~ Construction continued in Quarter 1.
+1D Update the Treatment Plant Master Plan ~ The Treatment Plant Master Plan continued during Quarter 1.
+1E Study whether to implement a Private Lateral Program ~ Flow monitoring is scheduled for Winter 21/22 for a recently constructed pilot project and to evaluate future pilot project locations.
+1F Rehabilitate the 66-inch trunk main ~ Construction of the downstream portion of the pipeline continued during Quarter 1.
 2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2026 ~ The rate study is scheduled to start in 2024.
 2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases ~ Ongoing.
-3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve > Ongoing.
-3B Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery > SCADA backup is part of current SCADA project.
+3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve ~ Ongoing.
+3B Enhance NapaSan's plans and training associated with resiliency, disaster mitigation and disaster recovery ~ SCADA backup is part of current SCADA project.
 Ongoing.

-2021 St rategic Objectives: Complete On Track Watch Delayed Status: 3C Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations > NapaSan is a member of BayCAn which is a regional group of public agencies to collaborate on climate change mitigation and adaptation.
+)21 S trategic Objectives: Complete On Track Watch Delaye Status: 3C Evaluate and plan for the potential impacts of sea/river level rise, prolonged drought and increased winter storm intensity to NapaSan's current and future operations • NapaSan is a member of BayCAn which is a regional group of public agencies to collaborate on climate change mitigation and adaptation.
 The Treatment Plan Master Plan includes a sea-level rise vulnerability assessment.
-Staff is participating in the Drought Contingency Plan with other Napa County water agencies.
-NapaSan's climate change planning will start in July 2021.
-3D Continue to study the effects of accepting and treating winery waste through alternative methods Staff will provided an update to the Board in October 2021.
-4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > Most of this effort has been delayed due to COVID-19 including internships and inperson training programs.
-Staff continues to virtually participate in professional organizations.
-4B Conduct Employee Surveys, as appropriate > The next employee survey is scheduled for Fall 2022.
-4C Prepare for and begin MOU Negotiations \ Negotiations for all labor contracts were completed in November 2020.
-4D Address succession planning through supervisory/management training and an internal mentorship program \ Ongoing.
+Staff i participating in the Drought Contingency Plan with other Napa County water agencies.
+NapaSan's climate change planning continued during Quarter 1.
+3D Continue to study the effects of accepting and treating winery waste through alternative methods < Staff will provided an update to the Board in October 2021.
+4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs < Most of this effort has been delayed due to COVID-19 including internships and in- person training programs.
+Staff continues to virtually participat in professional organizations.
+4B Conduct Employee Surveys, as appropriate • The next employee survey is scheduled for Fall 2022.
+4C Prepare for and begin MOU Negotiations ~ Negotiations for all labor contracts were completed in November 2020.
+4D Address succession planning through supervisory/management training and an internal mentorship program • Ongoing.